Get Active in Suffolk

 Cycling for Everyone

-The Suffolk landscape is more about rises and falls rather than steep hills and valleys.
-This means that gentle cycle rides are very popular, and for this reason we have bikes for guests to borrow (there's a choice of four).
-From Upthorpe Lodges there's a choice of country lanes in all directions.
-With a number of cafes and pubs within easy cycling distance there are numerous opportunities to replenish energy levels too.
-Each lodge has a whole host of visitor information including maps and recommendations.
+Easy cycling, country lanes, fair weather.
+The gentle Suffolk landscape means that cycle rides are a joy, and for this reason we have bikes for guests to borrow.
+From Upthorpe Lodges we have country lanes in all directions.
+You’ll find cafes and pubs within easy cycling distance with opportunities to top up energy levels too.
+We’re not short of visitor information including maps and recommendations.
 For safe off-road cycling there are two particularly good options close by.
 Thetford Forest has a cycle hire shop for mountain bikes, which are ideal for the miles and miles of forest tracks.
-At Ickworth House (National Trust) there's a new hire centre for hiring bikes to explore the many acres of estate grounds.
+At Ickworth House (National Trust) bikes can be hired to explore the many acres of estate grounds.

 Easy Walking in Suffolk

-Suffolk's many footpaths and bridleways present a rewarding way to get to know parts of our county.
-They are generally well signed and well maintained.
-Our maps and walking guides are well used by our guests, who often take the off-road route into Stanton or Walsham le Willows.
-Expect to see some of our local wildlife, such as Lapwing, Buzzards, Woodpeckers, Muntjac and Roe Deer, Hare and maybe a 'country' fox.
-Larger areas of beautiful countryside can be found within just a short drive away.
-Nearby Knettishall Heath County Park is managed by Suffolk Wildlife Trust, where they are restoring areas of natural heathland, encouraging butterfly species amongst others.
-Redgrave & Lopham Fen is one of the very few sites where you can see the Raft Spider, and Nowton Park on the edge of Bury St Edmunds is a mix of mature trees and open parkland.
+Suffolk's many footpaths and bridleways present a rewarding way to get to know parts of our county, generally being well signed and well maintained.
+In each lodge we have maps and guides for our guests, who often take the off-road route into Stanton or Walsham le Willows.
+Walkers are often rewarded with sightings of Lapwing, Buzzards, Woodpeckers, Muntjac and Roe Deer, Hare and maybe a 'country' Fox.
+Get close to wildlife at Knettishall Heath, where they are restoring areas of natural heathland and encouraging butterfly species amongst others.
+At Redgrave & Lopham Fen you might spot a Raft Spider, Hobbys feeding on dragonflies, and Starling murmurations.
+Nowton Park on the edge of Bury St Edmunds is a mix of mature trees, open parkland and glorious spring bulbs.

 Links to further information: